Bhargava-1822/sciprog_24/README.md

-# Practical
+# Practical 5

 ## Content
-This is the repository for Practical 7
+This is the repository for Practical 5

-This folder contains all the C code relates to practical 7
+This folder contains all the C code relates to practical 5

 # Program

-This practical has the code for polynomial Evaluation
+This practical has the code for Fibonacci and ArcTan functions